Master of Science in Occupational Therapy Programs (MSOT)

 Application Process to the MSOT Programs

-A candidate can only apply to one program, either the Traditional or Hybrid Program, each year and therefore must indicate either the traditional or hybrid program on the graduate application.
-Maximum class size for the traditional program is 40 and for the Hybrid program is 20.
+A candidate can only apply to one program, either the traditional or hybrid program, each year and must indicate either the traditional or hybrid program on the graduate application.
+Maximum class size for the traditional program is 40 and for the hybrid program is 20.

-Admission to either program within the Occupational Science & Therapy department first requires completion of the Grand Valley State University graduate application, regardless of previous college attended.
+Admission to either program within the occupational science and therapy department first requires completion of the Grand Valley State University graduate application, regardless of previous college attended.
 Candidates must complete all prerequisite courses and earn a bachelor’s degree prior to entering the program.
 There will be no waivers or exceptions to this policy.

-Completed applications should be submitted by January 15 for both the Traditional program and the Hybrid program.
-All paper application forms and supplemental application materials should be mailed to the Admissions Office, 1 Campus Dr. Allendale, MI 49401.
+Completed applications should be submitted by January 15 for both traditional and hybrid programs.
+All paper application forms and supplemental application materials should be mailed to the Admissions Office, 1 Campus Dr., Allendale, MI 49401.
 It is the candidate’s responsibility to ensure that all application materials are received and processed by Admissions by the January 15 deadline.

 International student applicants should be able to communicate effectively in English and submit the following materials:

-- b) Written TOEFL score minimum of 550.
-The minimum IELTS score of 6.5.
+- Written TOEFL score minimum of 550; Minimum IELTS score of 6.5

-- c) Official transcript credential evaluation (e.g., WES, ECE)
+- Official transcript credential evaluation (e.g., WES, ECE)

 For further details, please read: